pascallaliberte/sharpen.page/_posts/2020-08-28-measurements-for-freelancers-starting-with-the-end.md

 Suppose you're at the end of the week, and you're looking back.

-> I'm imagining a the end of the week and I'm celebrating.
+> I'm imagining the end of the week and I'm celebrating.
 It was a different week.
 For a change, I got stuff done you previously found difficult to get to.

 Let's thinking about the end, and let's write statements that complete the following heading: